syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Getting-Started.md

 label.Size = New System.Drawing.Size(346, 95)
 label.Text = "The FontListBox is a list box derived control that are automatically populated wi" & "th the fonts installed on the user’s system.
 It provide an easy way to fill a li" & "st box with system fonts."

-' Add the control
+' Add the control.
 Me.Controls.Add(Me.label)

-' Add selection event for control
+' Add the selection event for control.
 AddHandler fontListBox1.SelectedIndexChanged, AddressOf FontListBox1_SelectedIndexChanged

-' Selection event for FontListBox private void FontListBox1_SelectedIndexChanged(Object sender, System.EventArgs e)
+' Selection event for FontListBox. private void FontListBox1_SelectedIndexChanged(Object sender, System.EventArgs e)
 	Me.label.Font = New System.Drawing.Font(Me.fontListBox1.SelectedItem.ToString(), 10, System.Drawing.FontStyle.Regular)